peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 We know this as the first part of software creation: getting it working.

-At this point programmers (who care about code quality) we go back and refactor the code so that it is easier to read and understand.
+At this point programmers (who care about code quality) go back and refactor the code so that it is easier to read and understand.
 Typically we will

 - remove duplication
 - encapsulate complexity behind simple functions, objects or both
 - remove anything that wasn't needed

-When we write write code, we 'learn' as we go.
+When we write code, we 'learn' as we go.
 It's this learning that is a key aspect of programming.
 What we end up with is almost always different to how we thought it had to be done in the first place.

-Consider the following JavaScript fragment.
+Consider the following JavaScript fragment:

 ```javascript
 function getVehicleEngineInfo(){